echkode/PhantomBrigadeMod_MissilePrediction/README.md

 # MissilePrediction

+**This mod is obsolete.** Missile prediction was added to the game in the 1.1 release.

 A library mod for [Phantom Brigade (Experimental)](https://braceyourselfgames.com/phantom-brigade/) that shows missile trajectories in the planning phase.

 It is compatible with game version **1.0.5-5828E_Steam**.
 That is an **EXPERIMENTAL** release.
 All library mods are fragile and susceptible to breakage whenever a new version is released.